diannamcallister/CommunityHelp/README.md

 * "team17/src/images" contains any images used for the application.
 * "team17/src/basics-stylesheets.css" contains styling for any common elements within the application such as buttons, text inputs and headers.

+*Note: all screenshots on this file are of the toronto location.

 # Overview for a normal user

 Toronto Location: